-Multiple methods for mitigating biases in a CMB lensing measurement have been proposed.
+Multiple methods for mitigating biases in CMB lensing measurements have been proposed.
 For example, the bias-hardening approach \cite{Namikawa_2013,Namikawa:2013:BHE-pol,Osborne:2013nna,Sailer:2020lal} has been used to mitigate the mean-field bias in the reconstructed lensing map.
 In our case, however, this approach does not apply since the leading-order rotation fields do not produce mean-field bias in the reconstructed lensing map (see Eq.~\eqref{eq:rotated unbias}).
-A simple approach to mitigate the rotation-induced bias arising from the connected four-point correlation is to first reconstruct the rotation fields using the quadratic estimator similar to the lensing reconstruction \cite{Gluscevic_2009,Yadav:2010} and then to de-rotate polarization maps using the reconstructed rotation fields as originally proposed by \cite{Kamionkowski:2009}.
-We leave a detailed analysis on the effectiveness of this approach to a future work.
+A simple approach to mitigating the rotation-induced bias arising from the connected four-point correlation is to first reconstruct the rotation fields using the quadratic estimator similar to the lensing reconstruction \cite{Gluscevic_2009,Yadav:2010} and then to de-rotate polarization maps using the reconstructed rotation fields, as originally proposed by \cite{Kamionkowski:2009}.
+We leave a detailed analysis of the effectiveness of this approach to future work.